EriksonBahr/BlazorCalendar/BlazorCalendar/README.md

 - [ ] :rocket: Host the blazor wasm as a static site on github
 - [ ] AddEvent component is floating over the calendar
 - [ ] Add more animations to the calendar components
+- [ ] Events won't be saved if the user don't select a day

 ## Credits